-This one does not serve traditional Indian food, but has sandwiches, omelets, breads and other such offerings popular with foreigners.
-There are three or four shops with the same name around Dashashwamedha Ghat.
-But this one is located on the fourth floor of a narrow building.
-The eating area is covered with a grill cage to keep out the monkeys that prance about on rooftops.
+This one does not serve traditional Indian food, but has sandwiches, omelettes, breads and other such offerings popular with foreigners.
+There are three or four shops with the same name around Dashashwamedh Ghat, but this one is located on the fourth floor of a narrow building.

 The food is expensive and the taste is average but it’s recommended for its ambience.
-Also, after a few days of eating vegetarian food in Banaras, this is perhaps one of the few places around the ghats where you can get non-vegetarian food.
+Also, this is perhaps one of the few places around the ghats where you can get non-vegetarian food.

 Deepak Tambul Bhandar

-The other option is the meetha paan, a version made with tobacco or lime but filled with sweetened rose petals (gulkand), fennel seeds (saunf), and soft and chewy supari (beetle nut).
+The other option is the meetha paan, a version made with a filling of sweetened rose petals (gulkand), fennel seeds (saunf), and soft and chewy supari (beetle nut).